 Below, a free poster by Molly Crabapple.
 Download the hi-res here.
 Print, post, mashup, and share.
 (Or buy a limited-edition 17″ x 22″ print to support their legal fund from Molly.)
 FREE PUSSY RIOT!

 In early 2012, the Russian feminist punk band/avant grade group Pussy Riot staged several disruptive performances in Moscow.
 Inspired by Oi! bands, the riot grrrl movement, and an diverse slew of cultural thinkers, the band donned colorful ski masks, armed themselves with electric guitars, and sang in protest of the devastating violations of civil rights happening under Putin’s regime.

 Back in February, Mer blogged about the band’s “Punk Prayer” – an incident in which the band stormed Moscow’s Christ the Savior Cathedral for an impromptu performance.
-The lyrics of the song criticized the Orthodox Church’s corrupt alliance with Putin’s government, asking Mother Mary to deliver Russia from Putin’s third term.
+The lyrics of viagra low price the song criticized the Orthodox Church’s corrupt alliance with Putin’s government, asking Mother Mary to deliver Russia from Putin’s third term.
 “Virgin Mary, Mother of God, become a feminist,” the girls sang before they were dragged away by the authorities.

 Nadezhda Tolokonnikova, Mariya Alekhina and Yekaterina Samutsevich, the three jailed members of Russian punk collective Pussy Riot

 After the performance, things got dark for Pussy Riot.
 Three members of the group were arrested, thrown in jail, denied bail, and held without trial for months.
 They have been charged with “hooliganism,” and are facing up to seven years in prison.
 At time of writing, the women have spent 117 days in jail, with the trial postponed for months longer.
 This is without any family visits, despite two of the girls being young mothers.